instant-markdown/instant-markdown-d/README.md

 The aim of this fork is to add some extras to the markdown server of the original project.
 Current improvements are:
 - Added anchor capabilities.
 This modifications allows to automatically add an id attribute to the headings, allowing to reference content sections through HTML anchors
-- Adding capabilities to work with fs-instant-markdown script

 Installation
 ------------